Huntley Bankruptcy Attorneys

 Certain debts are not dischargeable in a Chapter 7 but are dischargeable in a Chapter 13.
 For example, a Chapter 13 Debtor may only have to pay a small portion of a property settlement or judgment from a divorce but would not be allowed any relief from that debt in a Chapter 7.

 Some debts must be paid in full regardless of which chapter the Debtor chooses.
 These debts include child support, maintenance/alimony and most taxes.
 However, a Chapter 13 Bankruptcy can assist in creating an affordable payment plan and provide relief from creditor harassment.
+If you aren't sure which type of bankruptcy is right for you, contact our Huntley bankruptcy attorneys today.

 CHAPTER 7 ELIMINATES YOUR DEBTS